-The book Queering Psychotherapy (Karnac) brings together a group of practitioners and other queers to talk about intersectional ways of being in a world that is often violent.
-A world that dismisses difference and divergence.
-We want to create an anti-oppressive space in which you feel safe and seen.
+The book Queering Psychotherapy (Karnac) brings together a group of practitioners and others to talk about ways of being otherwise in a world that is often violent to those whose lives are made marginal.
+We are in our various ways attempting to create anti-oppressive and supportive therapy spaces in which you feel you can be however you need to be.

-Chance Czyzselska offers psychotherapy that takes account of clients’ environments and lived experiences.
-Bay De Veen offers supervision based on the fluidity of the octopus approach, a holistic and collaborative support for confident practice.
+Jane Chance Czyzselska offers psychotherapy that takes account of clients’ cultural contexts and lived experiences.
+Bay De Veen offers supervision based on the fluidity of the Octopus Approach, a holistic and collaborative support for confident practice.

 Queering Psychotherapy